The following items are needed when applying to an environmental master's program or other graduate program.

 You want to stand out, so if something is out of the ordinary but will work in your best interest, include it even if it seems unorthodox.

 GRADUATE RECORD EXAM (GRE)

 Good news!
 In order to build more opportunities for students like you to tackle the world's greatest sustainability challenges, SEAS is removing barriers to education in these important fields.
-You are no longer required to submit a GRE to apply to the SEAS Master's program.
+You are no longer required to submit GRE scores when you apply to SEAS.

 INTERVIEWS AND VISITATION WEEKENDS

 Most PhD programs will invite their top candidates to visit their campus for interviews or a visitation weekend for those who have been offered admission.
 Use interviews and visits to introduce yourself and get to know the place and students.: